tylerdurden-code/odin-recipes/README.md

 I am learning html for about two days now..

-I am super ready to built that recipes webpage..
+I am super ready to built the recipes webpage..

 Lets go!!!